-Due to a change in state legislation, middle school students who take high school courses no longer have a pass or fail option.
+BCPS offers a variety of rigorous courses to academically challenge students and prepare them to be college and career ready upon graduation.
+In high school, advanced courses award students with additional quality points toward their weighted GPA for class rank and other programs.
 All high school level courses taken by middle school students must receive the letter grade (A-F) earned, which will be applied to the student's high school transcript and factor into their high school grade point average and class rank.